Orcinus citoniensis: Paleobiology

 Like the modern killer whale as well as many other living dolphins, O. citoniensis could have hunted in cooperative pods.
-In regard to diet, it may have been more similar to the modern false killer whale (Pseudorca crassidens) and pygmy killer whale (Feresa attenuata), mesopredators of squid and large fish, but given the comparative gracility of the teeth, it may have only been capable of catching small- to medium-sized fish (though it was still probably capable of biting and tearing into a large prey creature).
+Concerning diet, it may have been more similar to the modern false killer whale (Pseudorca crassidens) and pygmy killer whale (Feresa attenuata), mesopredators of squid and large fish, but given the comparative gracility of the teeth, it may have only been capable of catching small- to medium-sized fish (though it was still probably capable of biting and tearing into a large prey creature).

 Paleoecology

 The Pliocene of Tuscany is representative of a nutrient-rich upwelling in coastal waters and the upper midnight zone along a continental slope.
 The Pliocene of Italy featured a wide array of marine mammals, for example dolphins such as Etruridelphis, the small sperm whale Kogia pusilla, beaked whales such as Tusciziphius, baleen whales such as Eschrichtioides, the dugong Metaxytherium subapenninum, and the monk seal Pliophoca.
 It also featured several sharks.
-The top predators were the orcinine Hemisyntrachelus and the extinct shark megalodon.
+The top predators were the orcinine Hemisyntrachelus and the extinct shark Megalodon.
 The area has one of the most diverse Pliocene decapod crustacean assemblages, which indicates a sandy-muddy and at places hard-rock seafloor with calm, well-oxygenated, nearshore water, settings which are conducive to decapod life.
 Seagrasses may have been common, similar to the modern day meadows of neptune grass (Posidonia oceanica) that occur in the region.

 The Red Crag Formation is representative of a temperate, shallow nearshore environment, perhaps at the mouth of a large river indicated by conifer pollen and small terrestrial vertebrate remains.
 Lydekker, along with O. citoniensis, identified several other whales from the formation, for example the dubious baleen whale Balaenoptera sibbaldina, the sperm whale Hoplocetus, the shark toothed dolphin Squalodon antverpiensis, as well as some species that exist in modern day such as the northern bottlenose whale (Hyperoodon ampullatus), the strap-toothed whale (Mesoplodon layardii), and the long-finned pilot whale (Globicephala melas).
 Shark teeth and skate coprolite were also found here.